XIECHO/quan/README.md

 Array := [a-zA-Z]*\[INT\]

 </pre>
-The list grammer has been used in the Qsimulation.
-We will add some useful grammer in the future.
+The list grammer has been used in the QSimulation.
+We will add some other grammer in the future.
 # QSimulation statements
 Statement  | Description
 :-|:-